it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

 This results in the ECC service deployed in a built-in Tomcat container on http://localhost:8083/ECC (port and context configurable via ``server.port`` and ``server.context-path`` properties in ``eccService/src/main/resources/application.properties`` file).

+For this deployment method you may wish to change the logging configuration such that the ECC log file is placed somewhere useful.
+To do this, edit the LOG_DIR variable definition in the ``eccService/src/main/resources/logback.xml`` file.

 Binary release and web service deployment
 #########################################